 Coppicing is a traditional method of woodland management where certain tree species are cut to the ground and allowed to regrow in a multi-stem form.
 Coppicing at various stages of growth provides a great variety of habitats for wildlife.
-Hornbeam coppices quite readily and this should be carried out on a cycle of about 15 - 20 years.
+Hornbeam coppices quite readily and this should be carried out on a cycle of about 20 - 25 years.
 Deer and rabbit protection may be required after cutting.
-Each year an 8m section of the hornbeam hedgerow will be coppiced.
+Each year of this management plan an 8m section of the hornbeam hedgerow will be coppiced, which will be part of a 25-year cycle of coppicing.